jhoerr/cloudmesh-manual/docs/_sources/accounts/azure.md.txt

 -   <https://azure.microsoft.com/en-us/>

-Then you need to click the Start Free button as shown in the next screenshot.
+Then you need to click the Start Free button as shown in the next screen shot.
 After entering all required information, your account will be set up.
 However, the account will only be available for 30 days.
 After 30 days, you can continue using your free products after you upgrade your account to a pay-as-you-go Azure subscription.
-If you forget to do so you will not be able to aceess Azure, So pleas add it to your calendar in order not to forget.
+If you forget to do so you will not be able to access Azure, So pleas add it to your calendar in order not to forget.

 ![Start free](images/azure/image1.png)